 For example, when sales data is overlaid with staff data, you can know if you’re over-scheduling or under-scheduling.
 You can dive into what specific employees are selling, and how that varies per shift.

 And because these machines run on the cloud and are synced up constantly, managers can access this kind of data in real-time.
-Even if they’re managing multiple store or restaurant locations, they can see comprehensive data or compare locations to each other.
+Even if they’re managing multiple stores or restaurant locations, they can see comprehensive data or compare locations to each other.

 Starting with Scheduling Software